lkodinsson/MARS/Fantasy/Skills.md

 ## Arcana (INT)

-Arcana is the educated wizard's style of spellcasting, and has four different specializations to choose from which are the four different schools of magic: *augury*, *conjuration*, *enchantment*, and *evocation*.
+Arcana is the educated wizard's style of spellcasting, and has five different specializations to choose from which are the five different schools of magic: *augury*, *conjuration*, *enchantment*, *evocation*, and *transmutation*.

 Although you will choose a school to train in, you may cast spells from any school.
 However, if you cast a spell from a school you are not trained in, then you will roll only your intelligence to cast that spell.
 You can take this skill multiple times to advance in different schools if you want to avoid this limitation and attempt to master all schools.